JLeppa/Devops-test/README.md

 # Devops-test
-Simple application to test setting up and deploying a Jenkins server.
+A simple application to test setting up and deploying a Jenkins server.